 Optimising the health of young people with HIV in their transition from paediatric to adult care

-The aim of the CHIPS+ cohort is to evaluate the longer-term health outcomes of young peopla in adult care who have HIV aquired in adulthood
+The aim of the CHIPS+ cohort is to evaluate the longer-term health outcomes of young people in adult care who have HIV acquired in childhood

 What is this study about?

-Due to improvements in HIV treatment and care, increasing numbers of children with HIV are surviving into adulthood and transitioning from paediatric to adult care.
-However data collection in CHIPS (the Collaborative HIV Paediatric Study) ceases at time of transfer to adult care, and there is a substantial knowledge gap about long term health outcomes of this group in the UK and Ireland, and worldwide; with CHIPS+ we aim to bridge this gap.
+Due to improvements in HIV treatment and care, increasing numbers of children living with HIV are surviving into adulthood and transitioning from paediatric to adult care.
+Nevertheless, data collection in CHIPS (the Collaborative HIV Paediatric Study) ceases at time of transfer to adult care.
+Thus there is a substantial knowledge gap about long term health outcomes of this group in the UK and Ireland, and worldwide; through CHIPS+ we aim to bridge this gap.